-There are five positions reporting into advancement: Director of Grants, a Grant Writer, Major Gifts Officer, Corporate Relations Manager, and a Development Operations Manager.
-Two positions are currently open: a Development Associate and a Communications Coordinator.
+There are seven positions reporting into advancement: Director of Grants, a Grant Writer, Major Gifts Officer, Corporate Relations Manager, Development Operations Manager, Development Associate, and a Communications Coordinator.

-The Chief Advancement Officer and his/her development team will execute cultivation and fundraising events and build the capacity of UTEC’s Board of Directors to identify and invite new donors.
-S/he will provide direction for the overall vision of the Development program, as well as strategic systems and operations for all aspects of the department, in partnership with UTEC’s Development Operations Manager, and work closely with the Communications Manager to enhance donor communications.
-The Chief Advancement Officer also works closely with the Chief Financial Officer to best integrate systems between development and finance.
+The CAO is expected to engage high level donors in her/his portfolio and be responsible for direct solicitations that contribute to bold long-term advancement goals while also supporting senior leadership team in fundraising activities.
+The CAO and his/her development team will execute cultivation and fundraising events and build the capacity of UTEC’s Board of Directors to identify and invite new donors.
+S/he will provide direction for the overall vision of the Development program, as well as strategic systems and operations for all aspects of the department, in partnership with the Development Operations Manager, and work closely with the Communications Manager to enhance donor communications.
+The new hire will also work closely with the Chief Financial Officer to best integrate systems between development and finance.

 Leadership and Management

 Prospect and Portfolio Management